google/oss-fuzz/docs/ideal_integration.md

 In such cases we can host the fuzz targets, dictionaries, etc in this repository and mention them in the Dockerfile.
 Examples: [libxml2](../targets/libxml2), [c-ares](../targets/c-ares), [expat](../targets/expat).
-This is far from ideal because the fuzz targets will not be continuosly tested and hence may quickly bitrot.
+This is far from ideal because the fuzz targets will not be continuously tested and hence may quickly bitrot.

 If you are not a project maintainer we may not be able to CC you to security bugs found by OSS-Fuzz.